Rutuja-832001/Python_lib_projects/README.md

 ## 🚀 How to Use

-1.Download the ipynb and csv files.
+1.Download the .py file and csv file

-2. Open the `LasVegasAirbnb.ipynb` file in Jupyter Notebook.
+2. Open the `LasVegasAirbnb.py` file in Jupyter Notebook.

 3. Ensure the las_vegas_dataset is in the same folder.